VerleysenNiels/arxiv-summarizer/README.md

 > Vanilla was the first luxury flavor to be produced synthetically.
 > Edit: spelling

 Which is actually quite the decent answer.
-A funny thing is that there is actually an artifact from the training data in the generated response, the model also added "Edit: spelling"  at the end (which is quite common on reddit).
+A funny thing is that there is an artifact from the training data in the generated response, the model added "Edit: spelling"  at the end (which is quite common on reddit).

 ![A gif visualizing the above example in the demonstrator](https://github.com/VerleysenNiels/arxiv-summarizer/blob/master/demo/reddit_demo.gif?raw=true)